University of Delaware career center employer recruitment policies

 Any and all offers extended at the conclusion of an externship/leadership program during the Spring/Summer terms, employers should give until September 1st or a minimum of 2 weeks (14 days), whichever date is later for students to accept or decline the offer.

 Any and all internship offers extended in the Spring/Summer terms to start the following Summer, employers should give until September 1st for students to accept or decline the offer.
-For example, if an internship is offered to a student on March 23, 2018 for a start date of June 1, 2019, the employer must give until September 1, 2018 for the student to accept or decline the offer.

 All associated offer features (bonuses, start date, relocation costs, etc.) will remain valid for the entirety of the aforementioned offer time frames.
 Offers extended within two weeks of the last day of a spring semester may be accompanied by a shorter timeframe than the aforementioned two weeks.